(Fallopia x bohemicum or F. x bohemica or Polygonum x bohemicum)

 - Knotweed rapidly reproduces through seeds, rhizomes, and will move quickly down a riverbed and create one solid monoculture infestation.

-- Canes can sprout through 6 inches of concrete or asphalt. (roads & foundations)
+- Canes can sprout through 6 inches of concrete or asphalt and will damage roads & foundations to the extent they need to be replaced.

 Includes: 1 tool, 1 canister, 1 Hardened needle, 1 measuring vial, a 9/64 Allen wrench, Instructions, Warranty and Care information.